mahata/stupid-web-nikki/readme.md

 ## Prerequisite

-You need following software to install stupid-web-nikki.
+Following software is needed to install stupid-web-nikki.

 * Python 2.7
 * PostgreSQL